 The rising cost of a home purchase remains one of the biggest obstacles on the path to homeownership for many prospective buyers.
-Home prices have increased steadily year-over-year for the past 73 months, a trend that is likely to continue.
+Oregon home price have increased steadily year-over-year since 2012, a trend that is likely to continue.
 Further, many home buyers said that saving for a down payment was the most difficult step in the home buying process.

 Here are a few saving strategies that may work for many prospective homebuyers: